 Meanwhile, sources in the executive recruitment industry say the total cost of hiring a senior executive from Britain would be $100,000 - $150,000, on top of the salary.

-Next story in National: Korea commission acknowledges abuses on fishing boats
+Next story in New Zealand: Korea commission acknowledges abuses on fishing boats

 Copyright © 2012, Radio New Zealand